 Brad, one of the first patients at hospital’s crisis residence, said the neighborhood’s embrace of the program has made him feel accepted when others’ reactions to mental illnesses are not always as understanding.

 Before his stay at the crisis residence, Brad had been through many treatment centers and hospitalized many times.
 “I would have probably left the hospital and been homeless,” Brad said, were it not for the stable housing option provided by the crisis residence.

 Unfortunately, Brad’s story is not unique.
-Throughout the state of Minnesota, a shortage of treatment options outside the hospital for people with mental illnesses often causes a cycle of hospitalization.
+Throughout the state of Minnesota, a shortage of treatment options for people with mental illnesses can cause a cycle of hospitalization.